andy-guttridge/tribehub_react/README.md

 - How to invert the colour of an element compared to its background is from [Stack Overflow](https://stackoverflow.com/questions/17741629/how-can-i-invert-color-using-css)
 - How to create divs with diagonal lines is from [9elements.com](https://9elements.com/blog/pure-css-diagonal-layouts/)
 - How to use the text-shadow CSS attribute to add an outline to text is from [Stack Overflow](https://stackoverflow.com/questions/57464935/font-outline-using-only-css)
+- How to configure JEST to allow tests with Axios v1 and above is from [Stack Overflow](https://stackoverflow.com/questions/74940474/jest-encountered-an-unexpected-token)

 The following documentation was referenced extensively throughout the project: